configcat/docs/website/docs/targeting/targeting-rules/user-condition.md

 ## What is a user condition?

 A user condition is a condition that is based on the comparison of a user attribute and a preset value (comparison value).
-It allows you to define targeting rules which target users based on some of their properties.
+It allows you to define targeting rules which target users based on their properties.

 ## How does it work?